Hot Process vs. Cold Process Soap (Which is Better?)

 Hugs & Self-Reliance,

 P.S.
 Go ahead and sign up for our newsletter and never miss a thing!
-I'll be sending you two valuable eBooks for immediate download, too! :-)
+I'll be sending you three valuable eBooks for immediate download, too! :-)